 Manit Sriwanichpoom is the most prominent and internationally active photographic artist of his generation in Thailand, known for his relentless socio-political critiques that combine formal elegance with ironic humor.
-His first solo exhibition in the United States took place at Tyler Rollins Fine Art from September 13 – October 27, 2018.
+His first solo exhibition in the United States, Shocking Pink Story, took place at Tyler Rollins Fine Art in 2018.